rism-digital/rism.info/community/how-to-cite-rism.en.md

 To cite musical sources that have records in the RISM database, use the RISM ID number.

-In the [RISM Catalog](https://opac.rism.info/main-menu-/kachelmenu){:blank}, this number appears in the bottom right-hand corner of a record.
+In the [RISM Catalog](https://opac.rism.info/main-menu-/kachelmenu){:blank}, this number appears in the bottom left-hand corner of a record.

 In [RISM Online](https://rism.online/){:blank}, this number appears in the first section, "Title and content description."